add-ons/plugin.video.vrt.nu/README.md

 - Discover recently added or soon offline content
 - Browse the online TV guides or search VRT NU

-Some video content may be geo-blocked.

-**The VRT NU add-on is not endorsed by VRT, and is provided 'as is' without any warranty of any kind.**
+> Note: The VRT NU add-on is not endorsed by VRT, and is provided 'as is' without any warranty of any kind.

 ## Installing
-In Kodi, simply search for `VRT`, and install the VRT NU add-on.
+In Kodi, simply search the add-ons for `VRT` and install the VRT NU video add-on.

-Alternatively, you can download a ZIP archive from the [GitHub releases](https://github.com/pietje666/plugin.video.vrt.nu/releases) and install it directly in Kodi using the **Install via Zip** option.
+> Note: Detailed information about installing and updating the VRT NU add-on is available on [our Wiki](https://github.com/pietje666/plugin.video.vrt.nu/wiki).

 ## Using the plugin
 The [VRT NU](https://vrt.be/vrtnu) platform requires users to sign in before gaining access to video-on-demand content.